dgoodman1224/lyft_distance/README.md

 To use, call main function #find_shortest_distance while passing four coordinates as parameters.
-Returns a string describing the trip and the total distance of optimal trip
+Returns a string describing the trip, and the total distance of optimal trip

 #### Example: